ls-simon/bah-starter-kit/README.md

 A `Section` have can have a title, subtitle, background image (used as example in the `HeroImage` component) and `n` `Subsections`, which can be utilized as columns.

-Each section is for now called statically in `SectionRenderer.astro`,
+Each section is called dynamically in `SectionRenderer.astro` as a switch.
+For future work `componentLoader.ts` should provide functionality for setting up dynamic loading based on file names (which isn't quite supported yet for static sites, referring to [this issue](https://github.com/withastro/astro/issues/4863) and [this suggestion](https://github.com/withastro/roadmap/discussions/1054)).

 ## Deployment